MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/webview2.md

 ---
-title: What is WebView2
+title: Using WebView2 with MSAL.NET
+description: "How to use the modern embedded browser based on Microsoft Edge with MSAL.NET applications."
 ---

-# What is WebView2
+# Using WebView2 with MSAL.NET

 A modern embedded browser based on Microsoft Edge, capable of performing Windows Hello, log-in with FIDO keys, etc. This browser replaces the old embedded WebView, based on an outdated version of Internet Explorer.